To the lighthouse ... South Stack

 South Stack has been a warning beacon for passing ships since it's construction over 200 years ago, cautioning them of the deadly rocks below.
-The lighthouse helps guide shipping in the busy channel into the Mersey and is a waymark for local seafarers, as well as for coastal traffic crossing the Irish Sea to and from the ports of Holyhead, Dublin and Dun Laoghaire.
+The lighthouse helps guide shipping in the busy channel into the Mersey and is a waymark for local seafarers, as well as for coastal traffic crossing the Irish Sea too and from the ports of Holyhead, Dublin and Dun Laoghaire.

 As children, a visit to the lighthouse was a beloved day-out, and known to us all as an ‘MMT’ (Magical Mystery Tour)!
-Whenever dad shouted-out that he was taking us on an MMT we were delighted, although not in the slightest bit surprised to end up at South Stack!
+Whenever Dad shouted out that he was taking us on an MMT we were delighted, although not in the slightest bit surprised to end up at South Stack!
 It’s still a place we love to go today, and the magic has never worn off.
 If not your personal No 1 Anglesey adventure, it’s GOT to be in your top 5!
 Nowadays it offers even more than it once did - and a lot of that has to do with the RSPB’s presence there.

-The South Stack Lighthouse was built by Trinity House; a charity dedicated to safeguarding shipping and seafarers.
+The South Stack Lighthouse was built by Trinity House, a charity dedicated to safeguarding shipping and seafarers.
 The Corporation of Trinity House has a long and illustrious history in the service of mariners.
 Nowadays it also provides education, as well as support and welfare, to the UK’s seafaring community.
 They have a statutory duty, as a General Lighthouse Authority, “to deliver a reliable, efficient and cost-effective aids to navigational services for the benefit and safety of all mariners”.
 The safety of shipping, and the wellbeing of seafarers have been the prime concerns of Trinity House since being incorporated (by Royal Charter) by Henry VIII on the 20th of May, 1514.

 Watch your step!